rtayek/play/readme.txt

 true, but maybe it  does not matter unless we really want to run more than one stock. maybe just have some call One?

-soomehow got some nans from buy4 (i think). can not reproduce.
+somehow got some nans from buy4 (i think). can not reproduce.

+stopped adding run results if there were no buys.

+what to do next. use the few hundred that are in buy3b?

+got r code to make new price files. the are in DataPaths: Path newPrices=Path.of("e:\\data");
+we only have 1538 new prices, but r is making the rest. so we can use these now.